 Roth IRAs are popular with younger savers who anticipate being in higher tax brackets later in their working lives.
 However, they can also be useful for taxpayers over age 60.
 One reason is that taxpayers in their 60s may be earning less than in their peak years, so the income tax bite of a Roth IRA conversion is smaller.

-For those with substantial retirement assets and who anticipate receiving pension benefits in addition to Social Security, the RMDs of a regular IRA can also put them in a higher tax bracket post-retirement.
+For those with substantial retirement assets and who anticipate receiving pension benefits in addition to Social Security, the RMDs from a traditional IRA can also put them in a higher tax bracket post-retirement.
 So converting to a Roth IRA now can, at the cost of paying some taxes today, reduce the post-retirement tax burden.

 There is a way around this.
 Roth IRA owners can avoid paying taxes on withdrawals if they wait five years after the conversion before withdrawing the converted funds.
 The same applies to any earnings on converted funds, except that in addition to having to pay taxes when withdrawing earnings before five years, Roth IRA owners also owe a penalty of 10% of the earnings they withdraw.

 Roth IRA conversions aren’t recommended for all savers.
 For instance, many retirees will have lower incomes than when they were working.
-For them, it’s likely better to use a regular IRA and pay taxes when withdrawing funds, Similarly, Roth IRA conversions may not make much sense if a taxpayer intends to leave assets in a regular IRA to a charity.
+For them, it’s likely better to use a traditional IRA and pay taxes when withdrawing funds, Similarly, Roth IRA conversions may not make much sense if a taxpayer intends to leave assets in a traditional IRA to a charity.

-Finally, the process of converting a regular IRA to a Roth IRA can’t be undone.
-A taxpayer who is not certain post-retirement income taxes will be lower than they are today might want to think twice about a conversion.
+Finally, the process of converting a pre-tax IRA to a Roth IRA can’t be undone.
+A taxpayer who is not certain whether post-retirement income taxes will be lower than they are today might want to think twice about a conversion.

 Bottom Line